 The Mines Act states that every person employed at a mine must be under the daily supervision of a person who holds a valid and appropriate certificate as required by the regulations or the Health, Safety and Reclamation Code for Mines in British Columbia (the Code).

-The Ministry of Energy, Mines and Petroleum Resources offers a number of certifications applicable for mining in British Columbia.
+The Ministry of Energy, Mines and Low Carbon Innovation offers a number of certifications applicable for mining in British Columbia.

 Mine Supervisor Certification

 A new provision, added in February 2017 to the Code, was the reintroduction of a Supervisor’s Certification.
 This certification was reintroduced to ensure a common understanding of the Code, to encourage worker safety and to ensure supervisors on a mine site are aware of their responsibilities under the Code.
 This requirement came into force on June 1, 2018.